 A full description of a Lead Teacher's role is on the main docs site with the other roles.

 Preparing For A Class (20 minutes)

-The Syllabus is our single source of truth for what we teach at CodeYourFuture - however that doesn't mean it's the end of what you should teach.
+The Syllabus is our central resource for what we teach at CodeYourFuture; that doesn't mean it's the end of what you should teach.